“Quantum effects in molecular systems in the gas and condensed phases: development of methods and applications”

 Abstract

 The theoretical study of the physical properties of nanoscale systems poses significant challenges to modern computational physics and chemistry, due to the manifestation of significant quantum effects and the need for accurate, first-principle descriptions of the relevant intermolecular interactions.
-While computer simulations allow to perform essentially exact calculations of the thermodynamical and dynamical properties of classical systems, the goal of developing computational techniques exhibiting a similar degree of accuracy for generic many-body quantum systems remains elusive.
+While computer simulations allow essentially exact calculations of the thermodynamic and dynamic properties of classical systems, the goal of developing computational techniques exhibiting a similar degree of accuracy for generic many-body quantum systems remains elusive.

-To this purpose, trajectory-based methods are very appealing, since they exhibit very favourable scaling properties to study the dynamics of multidimensional systems, compared to wavepacket propagation techniques.
+To this end, trajectory-based methods are very appealing, since they exhibit very favorable scaling properties for studying the dynamics of multidimensional systems, compared to wave packet propagation techniques.

 Subsequently, we will illustrate the application of this and other methods to the computational investigation of technologically relevant phenomena, namely the hydrogen uptake by nanostructured surfaces, the influence of the geometry and of chemical composition on the hydrogen storage capacities and on the photocatalytic efficiency of nanostructured surfaces, and the relation between size, structural, and chemical features of organic conjugated molecules with their photoinduced dynamics, exciton spatial localization, and optoelectronic properties.